In the U.S., at a minimum, you’ll likely need to file:

 For U.S. users, CoinTracker provides a Form 8949 as well as the cryptocurrency portion of the Schedule D (which can be used to fill out your Form 1040 as well).
 In addition a summary of your overall capital gains for cryptocurrency is provided in the “Capital Gains” section of the tax page

-The IRS and FinCEN clarified at in November 2019 (including retroactively) that foreign tax reporting via FinCEN Form 114 (FBAR) and Statement of Specific Foreign Financial Assets (FATCA) are not required .
+FinCEN clarified at in November 2019 (including retroactively) that foreign tax reporting via FinCEN Form 114 (FBAR) does not apply to cryptocurrency.
+The IRS has not clarified whether the Statement of Specific Foreign Financial Assets (FATCA) does or does not apply to cryptocurrency.
+Therefore, the conservative approach is to simply file one if you think it may apply to you.

 Additionally, if any of your cryptocurrency assets were lost or stolen, you will want to complete Form 4684 (Casualties and Theft).
 Note: this is only allowed before 2018.